 ‘F’ Force – Commanding Officers

-Author Peter Brune was very honest and unflattering when he wrote of Kappe…..
+Author Peter Brune was very honest when he wrote of Kappe…..

 ‘incompetence, sheer neglect and the total use of abuse of the privileges of command’.